natbcar/MPCS-53001/README.md

 `npx ts-node src/index.ts validate`  — Generates a report comparing row counts between Sakila and Analytics.

 `npx ts-node src/index.ts incremental` incremental — Syncs only new or updated records since the last successful load.

+entities are found in `homework4/src/entities`
+ETL logic is located in `homework4/src/services`